Gänseliesel

-The Gänseliesel (English: Goose Girl, Goose Lizzy (Liesel as pet name of Elisabeth)) is a fountain which was erected in 1901 in front of the mediaeval town hall of Göttingen, Germany.
+The Gänseliesel (English: Goose Girl, Goose Lizzy (Liesel as pet name of Elisabeth)) is a fountain which was erected in 1901 in front of the medieval town hall of Göttingen, Germany.
 Although rather small in size, the fountain is the best-known landmark of the city.
-Today, it is an essential part of graduation celebrations, for every student who finishes a doctorate at the University of Göttingen has to climb the fountain and kiss the statue of the goose girl.
+Today, it is an essential part of graduation celebrations, as it is traditional for students who complete a doctorate at the University of Göttingen to climb the fountain and kiss the statue of the goose girl.

 A Gänseliesel is also situated in Monheim am Rhein, Hanover's Steintor Square and Berlin's Nikolsburger Square.

 History

 As early as the 18th century, a fountain was located on the current site of the Gänseliesel.
 However, the old fountain was partially pulled down in the early 19th century due to deterioration.
 In 1898, the city council decided to construct a new fountain, for which sculptors from all over Germany presented their proposals.
 From all designs, the neo-gothic proposal "Im Geiste der Alten/Tugendbrunnen" ("In the Spirit of the Ancients/Fountain of Virtue") by the sculptors Mehs and Jehs was favoured, while the goose girl, designed by architect Heinrich Stöckhardt and sculpted by Paul Nisse, was ranked second place.
 However, after the official ranking the three best designs were put on public display.
 The citizens of Göttingen widely preferred the simpler design of the goose girl, perhaps because the simple girl image best represents the common people, in contrast to the numerous statues of famous university scientists found in the city.
 After long discussion, the Gänseliesel was finally put up in 1901 without any official ceremony.
 The Gänseliesel fountain does not have any particular connection to the history of the town.
 The original of the sculpture is today in the town's museum (Städtisches Museum).